 Sport Sector: Refers to the members of the community indirectly or directly involved in sport, how they interact, and their contributions to the development and delivery of sport.
-The sport includes local sport organizations, sector community organizations, other sectors such as health, recreation, education and the private It also includes other orders sector. of government, provincial sport organizations, national sport organizations, and multisport organizations.
+The sport sector includes local sport organizations, community organizations, other sectors such as health, recreation, education and the private also includes other sector.
+It orders government, provincial sport organizations, national sport organizations, and multisport organizations.

-Sports Fields: Developed open space providing educational and recreational opportunities for specialized sports activities; traditionally baseball, softball and soccer, with some fields for nontraditional uses including rugby, lawn bowling, cricket, field hockey, etc.
+Sports Fields: Developed open space providing educational and recreational opportunities for specialized sports activities; traditionally baseball, softball and soccer, with some fields for non-traditional uses including rugby, lawn bowling, cricket, field hockey, etc.